mbloms/spores/docs/src/ornate/java-serialization.md

 }
 ```

-But this results in the following warning:
+But this results in the following warning when flag X is passed (TBD):

 ```
 TBD